docsforadobe/after-effects-scripting-guide/docs/shape.rst

 **Description**

-An array containing each feather point’s mask path segment number (section of the mask path between vertices, numbered starting at 0).
+An array containing each feather point's mask path segment number (section of the mask path between vertices, numbered starting at 0).

 .. note::
    Values are stored in the array in the order that feather points are created.
 Move a feather point to a different segment by changing both its segment number (this attribute) and, optionally, its :ref:`featherRelSegLocs <Shape.featherRelSegLocs>` attribute value.